Biological oxidizer

 The prompt removal of a wide range of wastes and pollutants from the environment is the foremost requisite leading to minimal negative environmental impact and sustainability.
 Microorganisms offer excellent anabolic and catabolic adaptability to degrade and produce stabilized organic matters from contaminants.
-Microbiology is providing significant views of regulatory metabolic pathways as well as effectiveness to adaption and biological degradation in our changing environment.
+Microbiology is providing significant views of regulatory metabolic pathways as well as effectiveness to adaptation and biological degradation in our changing environment.